NATURAL GAMMA SERIES

-The analyser uses the natural radiation signature of the material and known correlations with the composition to derive ore quality information.
+NATURAL GAMMA analysers use the natural gamma radiation (K, U, Th) signature of the material and known correlations with the composition to derive ore quality information.

-The major features of the Natural Gamma 1500 include:
+The major features of the Natural Gamma Series include:

 - Easy installation and simple operation